Network Automation Script Integration Engine - rConfig V8

 Section titled “Script Parameters”Available Variables:

-rConfig provides five variables for use in script commands:
+rConfig provides six variables for use in script commands:

 - Use: Prefix script filename to construct full path